anfieldeire/amazon-webscraper/README.md

-# amazon-webscraper
+Amazon-webscraper
-webscraper for amazon products with sqlite
+Webscraper for amazon product price information with sqlite
  - A program that reads a csv file containing amazon product numbers (asins) and uses that to search for products on amazon
  - It extracts product information and loads that into a sql lite database
  - The program is intended to run once a day, and compares todays price to the previous days price.
 If there is a descrease it will trigger an email alert to the configured email with product and price information